 The town honoured Queen Victoria’s diamond jubilee by erecting a clock tower, and a street market began in 1906.

-St Saviour’s Catholic church was built on the High Street in 1909, though its landmark campanile (shown in the photo on the right*) was not completed until 20 years later.
+St Saviour’s Catholic church was built on the High Street in 1909, though its landmark campanile (shown in the photo*) was not completed until 20 years later.

 Stroud’s was rebuilt in 1933 as Tower House, the flagship store of the Royal Arsenal Co-operative Society.